 Central One became a federally chartered credit union in November of 1998.
 The charter change paved the way for enhanced products and services, branch expansion, assisting more members in our communities and increased support of local non-profits.

-Central One now serves anyone who lives, works, worships, attends school or owns a business in the following 25 communities:
+Central One membership is open to anyone who lives, works, worships, attends school or owns a business in the following 25 communities:

 | || |